DessimozLab/FastOMA/README.md

-GetHOG v3.0
+FastOMA
 ======
-GetHOG is a scalable software package for inferring orthology relationship.
+FastOMA is a scalable software package for inferring orthology relationship.

 # Input and Output: